 - Workers should be trained on any equipment they will use, especially ladders and scaffolds.

-- Hazardous material should be clearly identified.
+- Hazardous material should be identified.

 - Guard open shafts and holes to prevent falls and falling objects.

-- Keep work areas as clean and dry as possible.
+- Keep work areas clean and dry.

 - Guard and de-energize equipment when not in use.

 If you or someone you love has suffered a construction injury, you may be eligible for workers’ compensation benefits.
 If the employer violated specific safety requirements, you may also be eligible for a sizable increase in your compensation rate.
 The experienced legal team at Monast Law Office has helped many Ohio employees obtain the care and compensation they deserved after an accident.
-Call our Upper Arlington office today to learn more about how we may be able to help.
+Call our Upper Arlington office today to learn more about how we may help.